bsjana007/weather-forecast/README.md

 The program will:

-1.Load historical weather data
+1. Load historical weather data
-2.Train machine learning models
+2. Train machine learning models
-3.Predict the next 5 days
+3. Predict the next 5 days
-4.Print the forecast in the console
+4. Print the forecast in the console

 ---